g9moonmappers/rover/setup/startup.md

 Tells ROS2 where the camera is physically mounted on the robot by publishing a fixed `base_link -> camera_link` transform.
 Without this RTAB-Map cannot relate what the camera sees to where the robot is.

-The numbers mean:
-- `0.0 0.0 0.2` — translation (x, y, z) in meters
+- `0.0 0.0 0.2` — (x, y, z) camera position in meters
-  - x: 0.0 = camera is not offset forward/backward from base
-  - y: 0.0 = camera is not offset left/right from base
-  - z: 0.2 = camera is 20cm above the base
-- `0.0 0.0 0.0` — rotation (roll, pitch, yaw) in radians
+- `0.0 0.0 0.0` — (roll, pitch, yaw) camera rotation in radians
   - all zeros means the camera faces the same direction as the robot
 - `base_link` — the parent frame (robot base)
 - `camera_link` — the child frame (camera)

-Change z (0.2) to the actual height of your camera above the robot base in meters.
+Change z to the actual height of your camera above the robot base in meters.
 See [robot parameters](robot_parameters.md) for more details.

 ## Step 5 - RTAB-Map